Lawyer Profile Detail

 University of Ottawa

 Claire Seaborn is an associate in the firm’s Litigation Group in Toronto.
-She maintains a broad litigation practice with an emphasis on commercial litigation and arbitration; environmental and natural resources law; and professional liability.
+She maintains a broad litigation practice with an emphasis on commercial litigation and arbitration; environmental and natural resources law; and international trade and investment law.

 Claire obtained her JD at the University of Ottawa, graduating on the Dean’s Honour List with Distinction (cum laude).
 During law school, Claire was awarded the Ed Ratushny Prize in Public Law, won First Prize in the Centre for Global Sustainability Law Essay Contest, and published a peer-reviewed article in the Journal of Environmental Law and Practice.
 In her final year of law school, Claire received the Ontario Rhone-Alpes Student Exchange Scholarship to study civil and international law in French at l’Université Jean-Moulin Lyon.